-- Nate Wallace: Knight’s Detroit program director, Nate Wallace, recently wrote an op-ed emphasizing the need to break down racial and economic barriers to the arts.
+- Nate Wallace: The Knight Foundation’s Detroit program director, Nate Wallace, recently wrote an op-ed emphasizing the need to break down racial and economic barriers to the arts.
 That includes hiring more African Americans at cultural institutions.
 Stephen Henderson spoke with Nate about creating a more inclusive arts community.

 - Seven Last Words of the Unarmed: Dr. Eugene Rogers is a two-time Michigan Emmy Award winner, a 2017 Sphinx Medal of Excellence recipient, and a 2015 GRAMMY Award nominee.
 Dr. Rogers is recognized as a leading conductor and pedagogue throughout the United States and abroad.
 In addition to being the founding director of EXIGENCE, he is the director of choirs and an associate professor of conducting at the University of Michigan.
 Aaron Dworkin from Arts Engines talks with Dr. Eugene Rogers about the powerful multi-movement choral work by Atlanta-based composer Joel Thompson titled Seven Last Words of the Unarmed.
 The piece was premiered by the University of Michigan Men’s Glee Club under the direction of Dr. Eugene Rogers.

 - Detroit Performs: Henna is an ancient art form.
 It’s a plant-based dye that’s used to create designs on canvas, as well as on the skin, fingernails and fabrics.
 Henna is an important part of the Indian culture and henna body art is very popular with brides.
 The team at Detroit Performs learned all about the history and health benefits of henna from artist Hannah Lydia Wilson.